-I still enjoy taking on some advanced level American education from time to time, but it’s nice to have millions of little easy victories to perk myself up with when I’m thinking about how many years it took me to find out that there are two distinct types of barbecue in North Carolina (Eastern Style and Lexington Style) and that in Santa Fe residents are legally obligated to build their houses in that wild adobe style (yay tourism!).
+I still enjoy taking on some advanced level American education from time to time, but it’s nice to have millions of little, easy victories to perk myself up with when I’m thinking about how many years it took me to find out that there are two distinct types of barbecue in North Carolina (Eastern Style and Lexington Style) and that in Santa Fe residents are legally obligated to build their houses in that wild adobe style.

-I needed 25 years of background knowledge about the US to get to the point where I thought to ask.
+I required 25 years of background knowledge about the US before I thought to ask about such things.

-I’m thrilled to be back in Kindergarten.
-I’ll be sure to tell you what I learn…and how I do on my report card.
+I’m thrilled about my return to Kindergarten.
+I’ll be sure to tell you what I learn, and how I do on my report card.